 Training to be a doctor involves extensive and dedicated study, both as an undergraduate and life-long, after qualification.
 To avoid the disappointment of non-completion of a degree, or indeed complete disillusionment with a subsequent career in medicine, we need to ensure that applicants enter this profession with their eyes open and understand the implications and commitments of such a career.

-It is important to understand that there are Academic Requirements (ie the minimum achievements required in examinations) as well as Non-Academic Requirements for Medicine.
-In addition, all applicants must take the UK Clinical Aptitude Test (UKCAT).
+It is important to understand that there are academic requirements (ie the minimum achievements required in examinations) as well as non-academic requirements for medicine.
+In addition, all applicants must take the Universities Clinical Aptitude Test (UCAT).

 We therefore expect candidates to have attempted to find out what a career in medicine entails.
 It is important for candidates to inform us of what they have learned from this research, rather than just list their experiences.